sourcegraph/deploy-sourcegraph-k8s/README.md

 ## Deploying

-🚨 **The `master` branch tracks development.
-Use the branch of this repository corresponding to the version of Sourcegraph you wish to deploy, e.g. `git checkout v4.4.1`.**
+🚨 **Please use the branch corresponding to the version of Sourcegraph you wish to deploy, e.g. `git checkout v4.5.0`.**

 Always refer to the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latest instructions.